 A mechanism was needed to protect IDD during launch, travel, and landing and release the IDD when required on the planetary surface.

 Key design parameters included:

 Dicronite dry lubrication met the required temperature ranges, with a design temperature range of -188°C to +538°C, and was selected for lubrication of all sliding and rotating surfaces.
-A key additional consideration was that Dicronite dry lubrication, at maximum 0.5micron thickness, would not affect the mechanical tolerances.
+A key additional consideration was that Dicronite dry lubrication, at the maximum 0.5-micron thickness, would not affect the mechanical tolerances.

-Dicronite Dry Lubrication also played a role in mass reduction.
-The radiused ball ends of the pins, while saving significant weight over a spherical bearings, resulted in very high contact stresses.
-The lubricating properties of Dicronite dry lubrication (coefficient of friction of 0.030) were used to relieve this stress and provide lubrication over the life the part.
+Dicronite dry lubrication also played a role in mass reduction.
+The radiused ball ends of the pins, while saving significant weight over spherical bearings, resulted in very high contact stresses.
+The lubricating properties of Dicronite dry lubrication (coefficient of friction of 0.030) were used to relieve this stress and provide lubrication over the lifetime of the part.

 According to NASA, since landing on Mars in January 2004, Spirit and Opportunity have not only succeeded in their prime objective of finding evidence of past water and an environment that could have been suitable for sustaining a least microbial life, but have chalked up one “first” after another in the annals of planetary exploration, rewriting all the books on Mars, blazing new extraterrestrial trails, and setting the standard for all other rovers to follow.